reinesaj2/solo-red-team/README.md

-## ⚠️ Disclaimer: Educational Simulation Only ⚠️

-This repository contains scripts and tools for cybersecurity research and educational purposes only.
-The code is intended to be used in controlled environments to simulate and understand web application vulnerabilities.

-**DO NOT use these tools on any system you do not own or have explicit permission to test.** Unauthorized use of these tools against any system is illegal.
-The author is not responsible for any damage caused by the misuse of this information.
+⚠️ Legal & Ethical Notice: Do not use any code in this repo against systems without explicit written authorization.
+The author will not assist or condone misuse.

-# Cybersecurity Red Teaming: Web Application & Authentication Attack Simulation
+# Cybersecurity Portfolio Project: Web Application & Authentication Security Analysis

 ## Project Overview

-This project demonstrates a comprehensive red teaming engagement against a series of web application and authentication challenges.
-The simulation involved real-world attack scenarios to identify and exploit vulnerabilities, showcasing a deep understanding of offensive security principles and methodologies.
-The primary objective was to achieve full system compromise by gaining unauthorized access to protected resources and escalating privileges.
+This repository showcases a comprehensive analysis of web application and system-level authentication vulnerabilities.
+The project demonstrates core competencies in vulnerability assessment, ethical hacking, and defensive engineering, conducted in a secure, isolated lab environment.
+All attack simulations were performed against intentionally vulnerable targets to develop and test defensive strategies.

-## Key Activities & Accomplishments
+## Core Competencies & Key Accomplishments

-*   **Vulnerability Assessment:** Conducted thorough reconnaissance and analysis to identify security weaknesses in web authentication mechanisms, including Basic and Digest authentication.
+*   **Vulnerability Assessment:** Identified critical security weaknesses in legacy and modern authentication mechanisms, including Basic, Digest, NTLM, and salted SHA-512.
-*   **Password Cracking:** Executed a variety of password cracking techniques, from dictionary attacks to complex rule-based and hybrid strategies.
-Successfully compromised numerous accounts, including high-value targets, by leveraging tools like Hydra and Patator.
+*   **Offline Password Cracking:** Successfully executed dictionary and rule-based attacks using John the Ripper and Ophcrack to recover passwords from Windows and Linux hash dumps, demonstrating a deep understanding of password hashing vulnerabilities.
+*   **Online Brute-Force Attacks:** Conducted distributed brute-force attacks against web authentication forms (HTML, Basic, Digest) using Hydra, achieving a high success rate while managing attack signatures.
-*   **Advanced Attack Techniques:**
+*   **Advanced Attack Execution:**
-    *   **Parameter Pollution:** Exploited a parameter pollution vulnerability to bypass security controls and gain unauthorized access.
+    *   **Parameter Pollution:** Exploited a parameter pollution vulnerability to bypass security controls.
-    *   **Credential Reuse:** Identified and exploited instances of credential reuse across different services to escalate privileges.
+    *   **Credential Reuse:** Simulated privilege escalation by identifying and leveraging reused credentials across multiple services.
-    *   **Nonce Reuse Attack:** Successfully bypassed Digest authentication by exploiting a nonce reuse vulnerability.
+    *   **Nonce Reuse Attack:** Defeated Digest authentication by exploiting a nonce reuse flaw.
-    *   **Timing Attacks:** Developed and executed timing attacks to infer information about the validity of credentials.
+    *   **Timing Attacks:** Developed and implemented timing attacks to extract sensitive information from authentication endpoints.
-*   **Privilege Escalation:** Successfully escalated privileges to gain administrative ("root") access to the target systems.
-*   **Reporting & Documentation:** Maintained a detailed log of all commands, methodologies, and findings in the `evidence/` directory, demonstrating a commitment to clear and thorough documentation.
+*   **Systematic Reporting:** Produced comprehensive documentation, including detailed command logs, evidence artifacts, and a final security assessment report, demonstrating strong communication and analytical skills.

+## How to run safely
+Safe lab instructions: docker-compose -f lab/docker-compose.yml up creates the vulnerable environment.
+Do not run tools against any networked system you do not own.
+See lab/README.md for required isolation steps.

 ## Tools & Technologies

-*   **Hydra:** A parallelized network login cracker which supports numerous protocols to attack.
-It is used for brute-force and dictionary attacks against web authentication.
-*   **Patator:** A multi-purpose brute-forcer, with a modular design and a flexible usage.
-It was used for brute-force attacks.
-*   **Crunch:** A wordlist generator where you can specify a standard character set or a character set you specify.
-*   **Curl:** A command-line tool for transferring data with URLs.
-It was used for testing HTTP authentication.
-*   **Python:** A high-level, general-purpose programming language.
-It was used for scripting various attack scenarios.
-*   **Bash:** A Unix shell and command language.
-It was used for scripting and automating tasks.
-*   **John the Ripper:** A password cracking software tool.
-*   **Ophcrack:** A free Windows password cracker based on rainbow tables.
+*   **Password Analysis:** John the Ripper, Ophcrack, Hydra, Patator, Crunch
+*   **Web Application Testing:** Curl, Custom Python & Bash Scripts
+*   **Operating Systems:** Windows 7, Windows 2003, Linux (Ubuntu)
+*   **Scripting & Automation:** Python, Bash

 ## Methodology

-The methodology was guided by a systematic and iterative approach:
+This project followed a structured, five-phase ethical hacking methodology:

-1.  **Reconnaissance:** Fingerprinting the target applications and authentication mechanisms to understand the attack surface.
+1.  **Reconnaissance:** Fingerprinted target systems and applications to map the attack surface and identify authentication mechanisms.
-2.  **Initial Foothold:** Gaining an initial foothold by targeting low-hanging fruit, such as weak passwords and common vulnerabilities.
+2.  **Initial Access:** Gained an initial foothold by exploiting weak passwords and common vulnerabilities in a controlled lab setting.
-3.  **Escalation & Expansion:** Pivoting to other systems and services, leveraging techniques like credential reuse and parameter pollution to escalate privileges.
+3.  **Privilege Escalation & Lateral Movement:** Escalated privileges by leveraging credential reuse and other vulnerabilities.
-4.  **Advanced Exploitation:** For more hardened targets, employing advanced techniques like nonce reuse attacks and timing attacks.
+4.  **Advanced Exploitation:** Deployed sophisticated techniques, including nonce reuse and timing attacks, against hardened targets.
-5.  **Documentation:** Meticulously documenting actions and findings to ensure a clear audit trail and to support the final report.
+5.  **Reporting:** Meticulously documented all findings, attack paths, and recommendations in a professional security assessment report.

 ## Evidence & Reporting

+**Sanitization Note:** All evidence and logs in this repository have been sanitized.
+This project demonstrates security assessment capabilities in a controlled, ethical context.

 The `evidence/` directory contains a comprehensive collection of artifacts from this engagement, including: